tea2x/quantum-purse-key-vault/README.npm.md

    */
   import_seed_phrase(seed_phrase: Uint8Array, password: Uint8Array): Promise<void>;
   /**
-   * Exports the master seed in the form of a custom bip39 mnemonic phrase (ony 48 words or 72 words).
+   * Exports the master seed in the form of a custom bip39 mnemonic phrase.
+There're only 3 options: 36, 54 or 72 words.
    *
    * **Parameters**:
    * - `password: Uint8Array` - The password used to decrypt the master seed.